Environmental Resource Permits

 The ERP program also issues what are commonly known as “ten-two” general permits.
 In 2012, the Florida Legislature adopted a general permit that allows for the construction, alteration and maintenance of certain smaller projects without agency review or action.
 Under this law, Section 403.814 (12), F.S projects involving less than two acres impervious surface and less than 10 acres of total project area that are located within state lands or water with no wetland impacts, may proceed subject to the conditions of the general permit.

-Upcoming rule changes for statewide stormwater requirements
+Rule changes for statewide stormwater requirements

 In 2020, the Florida Legislature passed Senate Bill 712, also known as the Clean Waterways Act, now Chapter 2020-150, Laws of Florida.
 This legislation carries a wide range of water-quality protection provisions aimed at minimizing the impact of known sources of nutrient pollution and strengthening regulatory requirements.
 Stormwater-related pollution represents one of the largest potential contributors of nutrients throughout the state.